Troye Sivan releases new single and lyric video, 'Take Yourself Home' | NME

 Troye Sivan has released a new single, ‘Take Yourself Home’, and an accompanying lyric music video.
-Listen to the track below:

 The new track was written by Sivan and regular collaborators Leland and Oscar Görres.
 In a statement, Sivan said ‘Take Yourself Home’ is one of his favourite songs he’s ever written.
+Listen to the track below:

 “The song is kind of a pep talk with yourself and the place you’re from.
 Grappling with your place in the world,” Sivan said.